ansys/pylumerical/doc/source/getting_started/index.rst

 For users
 ^^^^^^^^^
-In order to install Pylumerical Library, make sure you have the latest version of `pip`_.
+In order to install Pylumerical, make sure you have the latest version of `pip`_.
 To do so, run:

 .. code:: bash